-Katharyn Howd Machan began teaching Writing at Ithaca College in 1977.
+Katharyn Howd Machan began teaching writing at Ithaca College in 1977.
 She grew up in Woodbury, Connecticut and Pleasantville, New York.
 She studied creative writing and literature at the College of Saint Rose for a Bachelor of Arts and at the University of Iowa for a Master of Arts, taught college for five years, returned to graduate school for a Ph.D. in Interpretation (Performance Studies) at Northwestern University and, now as a full professor, puts special emphasis on first-year seminars and Honors courses, all with a focus on fairy tales.
-She lives happily in Ithaca with her spouse, fellow poet and Writing professor, Eric Machan Howd, and both celebrate the lives of their two grown children, CoraRose and Benjamin.
+She lives happily in Ithaca with her spouse, fellow poet and Director of the Office of Extended Studies, Eric Machan Howd, and both celebrate the lives of their two grown children, CoraRose and Benjamin.

 As Zajal, she is also a professional belly dancer, celebrating spirituality and deep laughter, with a special interest in combining dance and poetry in performances and workshops, as is reflected in Belly Words.
 In this capacity she taught for many years at the Community School of Music and Arts in Ithaca and on the Aegean island of Skyros for the UK-based Skyros Institute, which emphasizes holistic studies.
 As a fellow of the Gerontology Institute of Ithaca College she continues to teach a weekly year-round dance class at Longview, an Ithacare Community.
 She also offers, in her persona as Zajal the Sugarplum Fairy, original audience-participation StoryDance performances for and with children.